conda-forge/cached-property-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `cached_property` can be installed with:
+Once the `conda-forge` channel has been enabled, `cached-property, cached_property` can be installed with:

 ```
-conda install cached_property
+conda install cached-property cached_property
 ```

-It is possible to list all of the versions of `cached_property` available on your platform with:
+It is possible to list all of the versions of `cached-property` available on your platform with:

 ```
-conda search cached_property --channel conda-forge
+conda search cached-property --channel conda-forge
 ```